-Junction and Case Temperatures: It is important for the user to know how hot the hottest semiconductor junctions within the converter get, and to understand the relationship between junction, case and ambient temperatures.
+Junction and Case Temperatures: It is important for the user to know how hot the hottest semiconductor junctions within the converter get and to understand the relationship between junction, case, and ambient temperatures.
 The hottest semiconductors in the 100 W product line of Analog Devices' high density power supplies are the switching MOSFETs and the output rectifiers.
 There is an area inside the main power transformers that is hotter than these semiconductors, but it is within NAVMAT guidelines and well below the Curie temperature of the ferrite.
 (The Curie temperature is the point at which the ferrite begins to lose its magnetic properties.)

-Since NAVMAT guidelines require that the maximum junction temperature be 110°C, the power supply manufacturer must specify the temperature rise above the case for the hottest semiconductors so the user can determine the case temperature required to meet NAVMAT guidelines.
+Since NAVMAT guidelines require that the maximum junction temperature be $110^{\circ}\text{C}$ , the power supply manufacturer must specify the temperature rise above the case for the hottest semiconductors so the user can determine what case temperature is required to meet NAVMAT guidelines.
 The thermal characteristics section of the specification table states the hottest junction temperature for maximum output power at a specified case temperature.
-The unit can operate to case temperatures higher than 90°C, but 90°C is the maximum temperature that permits NAVMAT guidelines to be met.
+The unit can operate to higher case temperatures than $90^{\circ}\text{C}$ , but $90^{\circ}\text{C}$ is the maximum temperature that permits NAVMAT guidelines to be met.